-The PI/Supervisor or designee will keep a copy of the outline of the topics covered in Lab-Specific Chemical Hygiene Training.
-The roster or lists of researchers, who have completed the lab-specific training and read the Chemical Hygiene Plan, will be submitted to the EHS Coordinator.
-These training records are then entered into the EHS-MS Central Training Records Database.
-Training records are kept for at least 3 years after an employee or student leaves the Institute.
+The PI/Supervisor or designee will keep a copy of the outline of topics covered in Lab-Specific Chemical Hygiene Training.
+A roster of trainees will be completed for each training session.
+The roster of those who have completed the lab-specific training and read the Chemical Hygiene Plan, will be submitted to the EHS Coordinator for recordkeeping purposes.
+A sample roster is provided on the EHS website: EHS Lab Specific Chemical Hygiene Training Template.